Prehistory: Beginning and end

 The beginning of prehistory is normally taken to be marked by human-like beings appearing on Earth.
 The date marking its end is typically defined as the advent of the contemporary written historical record.

 Both dates consequently vary widely from region to region.
-For example, in European regions, prehistory cannot begin before c.
-1.3 million years ago, which is when the first signs of human presence have been found; however, Africa and Asia contain sites dated as early as c.
-2.5 and 1.8 million years ago, respectively.
+For example, African prehistory begins c.
+2.5 million years ago, while prehistoric Asia date back to 1.8 million years ago; and European prehistory begins c.
+1.3 million years ago upon the first arrival of humans to the region.
 Depending on the date when relevant records become a useful academic resource, its end date also varies.
 For example, in Egypt it is generally accepted that prehistory ended around 3100 BCE, whereas in New Guinea the end of the prehistoric era is set much more recently, in the 1870s, when the Russian anthropologist Nicholai Miklukho-Maklai spent several years living among native peoples, and described their way of life in a comprehensive treatise.
 In Europe the relatively well-documented classical cultures of Ancient Greece and Ancient Rome had neighbouring cultures, including the Celts and the Etruscans, with little writing.
 Historians debate how much weight to give to the sometimes biased accounts of these protohistoric cultures found in Greek and Roman literature.